raneelams/raneelams/README.md

 - 👯 I’m looking to collaborate on any Open Source Project involving javascript :heart:
 - 💬 Ask me about anything!
 I am happy to help and guide you.
 - 📫 How to reach me: <a href="https://t.me/Ramesh_RockStar" target="_blank" rel="noreferrer">Click here</a> 👋
-- ⚡ Fun fact: Always chin up to the sky, and enjoy the world.
+- ⚡ Fun fact: There are more 700 coding langaues out there!

 ## 💼 Technical Skills